nmshd/documentation/_docs_integrate/request-one-time-consent-of-peer.md

 ### Receive the Response to the Request

 We now assume that the Recipient has accepted the [Request for one-time consent]({% link _docs_integrate/request-one-time-consent-of-peer.md %}#request-for-one-time-consent) of the Sender and in particular the [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem), whose value of the `mustBeAccepted` property is set to `true` and which is used in the example studied to request a one-time consent.
 In order for the Sender to receive the Recipient's Response to the Request, it needs to [synchronize the updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}).
+The Sender is then informed whether or not the Recipient has given one-time consent to the issue originating from the Sender.

 Please note that the required synchronization of both Identities can also be automated by using the [Sync Module]({% link _docs_operate/modules.md %}#sync).
 {: .notice--info}

-The accepted ConsentRequestItem does not lead to the creation of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) with [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) as `content` for the Sender.

 ## What's next?